 |Official site of Dungeonmans|

 In July 2013, Dungeonmans was the source of a successful Kickstarter campaign that raised about $43,000 for the project.
-A special Summer Preview build of Dungeonmans is available to the public.
-This build represents the work done to Dungeonmans since the original 2010 Alpha release.
-Full time development picked up for Dungeonmans in the middle of 2012.
-The game is fully playable and contains a start to finish arc that spans many hours of play.
+A special Summer Preview build of Dungeonmans was available to the public.
+This build represented the work done to Dungeonmans since the original 2010 Alpha release.
+Full-time development picked up for Dungeonmans in the middle of 2012.
+The game was already fully playable and contained a start-to-finish arc that spanned many hours of play.